nextcloud/documentation/developer_manual/exapp_development/tech_details/api/logging.rst

 .. note::

-	You can retrieve Nextcloud `loglevel` for internal ExApp usage from private `app_api` (after authentication) capabilities
+	You can retrieve the Nextcloud `loglevel` for internal ExApp usage from private `app_api` (after authentication) capabilities.

 Send log message (OCS)
 ^^^^^^^^^^^^^^^^^^^^^^